Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Breakfast.

-We drive along a beautiful serpentine road to the sacred lake Prashar, which is located at an altitude of 2700 meters.
+We drive along the most beautiful serpentine road to the sacred lake Prashar, which is located at an altitude of 2700 meters.
 All the gods of the Kulu valley worship the god Prashar, who “lives” in a temple on the shore of the lake.
 They say if you walk around the lake three times, you can change your destiny.

 Lunch is on the way.